 Thought leaders are the influencers of the business world.
-Do you agree?
-Then you’re probably really curious how to become a thought leader in your industry.
+Right?
+Then you’re probably curious how to become a thought leader in your industry.

 If you want to become a thought leader, you need to find a way to prove your expertise to your audience.
-Ksawery Lisinski, Vice President of Product Management at Elements.cloud, saw an opportunity in gauging the organizational maturity in companies, providing respondents with professional feedback.
+Ksawery Lisinski, VP of Product Management at Elements.cloud, saw an opportunity in gauging the organizational maturity in companies, providing respondents with professional feedback.

 His approach?
 An online maturity assessment for organizations to discover how they perform as a business, and where investments are necessary.

-Let me take you through the different steps he undertook, and look at the amazing results.
+Let me take you through the different steps he undertook, and look at the results he booked.

 Ksawery Lisinski is Vice President of Product Management at Elements.cloud.